 Use case

-Use Volca's web UI to search Agribalyse, open records directly, and inspect inventories with less friction than traditional expert-tool navigation.
+Use Volca's web UI to search Agribalyse, open records directly, follow upstream and downstream links, inspect inventories, and compute impacts without leaving the workflow.

 Sometimes the need is not an LLM answer at all.
-You just want to browse Agribalyse, find the right activity, open the source record, and inspect the inventory directly.
-Volca aims to make that path much faster and more legible.
+You just want to inspect Agribalyse, find the right activity, open the source record, follow the upstream/downstream context, and compute the impact result directly.
+Volca aims to make that path faster and more legible.

 What this use case shows